lweislo/API-Homework/README.md

 The .csv file created by the above functions can then be analysed by running weather_analysis(filename).
 This puts the data into a current dataframe that can safely be subjected to numerous plots or manipulations without altering the original dataset.

+## Plotting the data

+Matplotlib and Seaborn were used to visualize the weather data to test the hypothesis that weather changes with proximity to the equator.
+A web site using Bootstrap styles was created to display the visualizations.